 Why Mentoring Is Especially Great For Obligers

 Going back to that podcast, the takeaway for me was the light it immediately shone on what I think is possibly a bit of a British stumbling block of how we perceive asking for help.

-Obligers particularly may want to get help, but feel too proud to if their subliminal thinking says that asking for help implies the person we are asking knows more than us and is, therefore, better than us.
-This message assumes the mentor has the upper role, which is of course
+Obligers particularly may want to get help, but feel too proud to if their subliminal thinking says that asking for help implies the person we are asking knows more than, and is therefore better than us.
+This message assumes the mentor has the upper role, which is of course, not true.

-Obligers committed to growing a great life are well-suited to mentoring.
-They are encouraged to not only arrive at their own conclusions about making headway in life, but have an accountability amidst the process.
+Obligers who are committed to growing a great life are well-suited to mentoring.
+They are encouraged to not only arrive at their own conclusions about making headway in life but have accountability amidst the process.
 Far from it being a teacher/taught scenario, it is highly empowering!